 Spring Steelhead Fishing: Tips And Tactics From The Guides

-Stage one is during late winter and early spring and is when the ice and snow around many rivers start to melt.
+Stage one is during late winter and early spring when the ice and snow around many rivers start to melt.
 This melting raises the river levels and can trigger the first runs of spring steelhead.

-Stage one steelhead are often caught in the pools since they move through rapids and shallow sections too quickly.
+Stage one steelhead are often caught in the pools since they move through rapids and shallow sections quickly.

-Stage 2 steelhead are steelhead that are up on the spawning beds and are actively spawning.
+Stage two steelhead are steelhead that are up on the spawning beds and are actively spawning.
 Steelhead that are on the spawning beds rarely eat, they fight poorly, and they are not great for harvesting.

 Steelhead on the spawning beds are often in shallow water and are easily seen by anglers.
-Because they are in shallow water they can see anglers coming from a long way away and they can be easily spooked which is another reason that they do not eat.
+Because they are in shallow water, they can see anglers coming from a long way away, and they can be easily spooked, which is another reason that they do not eat.
 Most steelhead caught on the spawning beds are caught by snagging them.

-Steelhead on the spawning beds should be left alone and anglers should target steelhead in stage one and stage 3 instead.
+Steelhead on the spawning beds should be left alone, and anglers should target steelhead in stage one and stage 3 instead.
 Doing so usually means a lot more fish.

 These drop-back steelhead will sometimes sit in the pools behind spawning steelhead and gorge on eggs.
 Anglers should avoid spawning steelhead and focus on these steelheads instead.

-Stage 3 steelhead are often caught in the pools but I have had excellent success fishing for them in the fast runs, rapids, and behind rocks.
+Stage 3 steelhead are often caught in the pools, but I have had excellent success fishing for them in the fast runs, rapids, and behind rocks.

 Timing The Runs

 High water also helps them get further up the river to the best spawning grounds.
-The downside to high water on many tributaries around the great lakes is that the river will go muddy.
-Some anglers describe this dirty water as “chocolate milk”.
+The downside to high water on many tributaries around the Great Lakes is that the river will go muddy.
+Some anglers describe this dirty water as “chocolate milk.”

-I can catch steelhead in high water if it’s clear, but not in muddy water.
-What I tell my clients is that if I stand in 10 inches of water and I can’t see the tops of my boots, it’s probably too dirty to fish, so go home or go find a clearer river.
+I tell my clients that if I stand in ten inches of water and can’t see the tops of my boots, it’s probably too dirty to fish.

-Spring Steelhead Fishing Methods
+Spring Fishing Methods

-The methods that you use to catch spring steelhead is often a personal choice since all the methods I discuss below will work.
+The methods that you use to catch spring steelhead are often a personal choice since all the methods I discuss below will work.
 The problem that I see anglers making with most of these methods is not setting up their rig properly, not fishing it properly, or using the wrong baits or lures at the wrong time.

-Float fishing for Spring Steelhead
+Float Fishing For Spring Steelhead

-However, I say simply, but the honest truth is that if float fishing is done poorly or is set up wrong, or you use the wrong floats, line, leaders, and hooks, you will struggle to catch steelhead.
+The honest truth is that if float fishing is done poorly or is set up wrong, or you use the wrong floats, line, leaders, and hooks, you will struggle to catch steelhead.

 Centerpin Fishing For Spring Steelhead